BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 277-279

-Now, we have everything in place to define our PDE system exploiting the related *mocafe* functions contained in the module ``pc_model``:
+Now, we have everything in place to define our PDE system exploiting the related Mocafe functions contained in the module ``pc_model``:

 ..
 GENERATED FROM PYTHON SOURCE LINES 279-284